wp-plugins/mycurator/README.txt

 3. New saved page meta box with images in WordPress post editor.

 == Changelog ==

+= 1.2.1 =
+* Multi article curation has been enabled with a new [Multi] training tag.
+Bring several articles at once into your WordPress editor for round-up, weekly highlighs and other complex curations.
+* New Source It Bookmarklet tool to add feeds to your Links Sources with just a click.
+* New Sources Quick Add to use instead of Add New Links for faster manual source entry.
+* Stay in position on training page after using training tags
+* Expanded Topic status to highlight Manual Curation vs Auto Post status
+* Initial options are set for manual curation when first installed.

 = 1.2.0 =
 * New Get It Bookmarklet lets you save content as you browse the web on your computer, tablet or phone directly to your training page.